 We’re opening these new spaces so we can spread out the nearly 1,000 beds we operate for adults in Multnomah County 24 hours a day all year — and reduce density in our shelter system.
 These beds don’t add new capacity; they will largely be filled by people who are already in other shelters.

-That means we can create safer shelter spaces for vulnerable community members and better follow social distancing guidelines issued by Public Health.
+That means we can create safer shelter spaces for vulnerable community members and better follow physical distancing guidelines issued by Public Health.

 All of the beds in our system will continue to be accessed by reservation only; no beds will be available for those just walking up or being dropped off.
 This includes anyone discharged from a medical setting.
 Medical settings and hospitals must ensure someone has a bed and may not send someone to a shelter without first obtaining a reservation.